 Broadly speaking, investor risks can be split between two categories:

-1. Capacity: this is the level of risk you are capable of taking and is mathematical and measured by standard deviation, more commonly known as volatility.
-For example, if you are debt-free, have no kids and have $1 million, you can afford to take more risk than a family of four with little money saved and many expenses ahead.
+1. Capacity: This is the level of risk you are capable of taking and is measured by standard deviation, more commonly known as volatility.
+For example, if you are debt-free, have no kids and have $1 million, you can afford to take more risk than could a family of four with little saved and many expenses ahead.

 Often, there are mismatches between capacity and tolerance.
 Some investors will be too conservative and not keep up with the cost of living (inflation).
 On the other hand, taking on too much risk can jeopardize a worry-free retirement.

 Typically, some sort of discovery tool will be used to estimate your comfort.
-The easiest question to ask yourself is: What is the maximum turbulence you could tolerate?
-For example, an investor with $500,000 might feel he or she can handle a maximum decrease of 10 per cent, or $50,000, over any 12-month period.
+The easiest question to ask yourself is what is the maximum turbulence you could tolerate?
+For example, an investor with $500,000 might feel able to handle a maximum decrease of 10 per cent, or $50,000, over any 12-month period.
 From here, a diversified portfolio can be personally built around this preference.

-The following table is based on U.S. figures, but helps illustrate the differences in portfolio composition:
+The table below is based on a U.S. study, but helps illustrate the differences in portfolio composition:

 Another key point is that retirees tend to worry more about their finances than do younger people.
-As such, we must be aware of potential changes in lifestyle, needs and attitudes — and adjust accordingly.
-By continually re-evaluating your objectives and comforts, you stand a better chance at managing future financial events and unforeseen surprises.
+As such, we must be aware of potential changes in lifestyle, needs and attitudes and adjust accordingly.
+By continually re-evaluating your objectives and comforts, you stand a better chance at managing unforeseen financial surprises.

-Probably the most important aspect of financial planning and wealth management is aligning your portfolio to your goals.
-If you could achieve your goals and dreams with a four per cent return, shouldn’t your portfolio be designed to achieve this?
+Probably the most important thing in financial planning and wealth management is aligning your portfolio to your goals.
+If you could achieve all your goals and dreams with a four per cent return, shouldn’t your portfolio be designed to realize this?

 Many investors focus on returns instead of goals.
 Consequently, they take on more risk than required.
 For the most part, striving for higher returns to exceed your goals doesn’t actually translate into an improvement in lifestyle.
-Unchecked portfolios and goals can lead to sub-optimal results and disappointment.
 We encourage investors to review now before the next major market event and help reduce the turbulence.